 People who work out regularly, which includes both running and weight lifting, have a similar issue with muscle tightness in the legs as contraction (concentric) exercises shorten the muscles of your calves, quads, hamstrings, hips (especially for runners), and glutes.

 Whether you are tight from inactivity or too much activity, stretching on a regular basis is important.
 However, you don't want to be too flexible, the goal is to simply create normalcy in your flexibility.
 Abnormal flexibility can mean too flexible and not flexible enough.
 So, again, we want to achieve normalcy in the flexibility of our leg muscles.
 Normal flexibility will make you strong in your movements and feel better when moving in general.

 Note: Remember that your muscles work together.
 This means you need to focus on improving the flexibility of all your muscles, not just the one(s) that feels tight.
-For example, if your hamstrings are tight, you should also stretch your hips as the two work together.
+For example, if your hamstrings are tight, stretch your hamstrings but also stretch your hips as the two work together.
 The same goes for all your leg muscles.
 So, stretch your entire lower body on a weekly basis.
 Ideally, 2 or 3 times a week, spread out evenly, and don’t overdo it.

 When training, if your muscles are worked harder or different than they are used to, your muscles will get sore.
 It’s completely normal and to be expected after strenuous workouts.
 The reason your legs likely feel sorer than other muscles like your shoulders is because they consist of larger muscle groups and you use them pretty much any time you move.
 So, you simply notice it more.